NorESMhub/noresm-exp/content/NSSPs/noresm2_mm_nssp.md

 For an overview and description of the various CMIP6 experiments, please see: https://search.es-doc.org/

+### SSP-based RCP scenarios:
+- **SSP1-2.6:** SSP-based RCP scenario with low radiative forcing by the end of the century.
+Following approximately RCP2.6 global forcing pathway with SSP1 socioeconomic conditions.
+Radiative forcing reaches a level of 2.6 W/m2 in 2100.
+Concentration-driven.
+The scenario represents the low end of the range of plausible future pathways.
+The scenario depicts the "best case" future from the sustainability perspective.
+- **SSP2-4.5:** SSP-based RCP scenario with medium radiative forcing by the end of the century.
+Following approximately RCP4.5 global forcing pathway with SSP2 socioeconomic conditions.
+Radiative forcing reaches a level of 4.5 W/m2 in 2100.
+Concentration-driven.
+The scenario represents the medium part of the range of plausible future pathways.
+- **SSP3-7.0:** Baseline scenario with a medium to high radiative forcing by the end of century.
+Following approximately RCP7.0 global forcing pathway with SSP3 socioeconomic conditions.
+Radiative forcing reaches a level of 7.0 W/m2 in 2100.
+Concentration-driven.
+The scenario represents the medium to high end of plausible future pathways.
+SSP3-7.0 fills a gap in the CMIP5 forcing pathways that is particularly important because it represents a forcing level common to several (unmitigated) SSP baselines.
+- **SSP5-8.5:** SSP-based RCP scenario with high radiative forcing by the end of century.
+Following approximately RCP8.5 global forcing pathway with SSP5 socioeconomic conditions.
+Concentration-driven.
+The scenario represents the high end of plausible future pathways.
+SSP5 is the only SSP with emissions high enough to produce the 8.5 W/m2 level of forcing in 2100.

 # NorESM2-MM future scenario experiments

 | Case name |   Simulation time (y) |